rifatrakib/practical-pydantic/validators/README.md

 Validation can also be performed on the entire model's data.
 As with field validators, root validators can have `pre=True`, in which case they're called before field validation occurs (and are provided with the raw input data), or `pre=False` (the default), in which case they're called after field validation.

 Field validation will not occur if `pre=True` root validators raise an error.
 As with field validators, "post" (i.e. `pre=False`) root validators by default will be called even if prior validators fail; this behaviour can be changed by setting the `skip_on_failure=True` keyword argument to the validator.
 The `values` argument will be a dict containing the values which passed field validation and field defaults where applicable.

+#### Field Checks

+On class creation, validators are checked to confirm that the fields they specify actually exist on the model.

+Occasionally however this is undesirable: e.g. if you define a validator to validate fields on inheriting models.
+In this case you should set `check_fields=False` on the validator.

+#### Dataclass Validators

+Validators also work with pydantic dataclasses.